-- Serve as a liaison between students, host institution, Yale University, local U.S. governmental offices, and government officials in the host country. - Communicate with YSS by e-mail/phone/fax/mail with program updates at the agreed-upon intervals. - Upon arrival, conduct on-site welcome/orientation. - At welcome/on-site orientation, reiterate your role and course expectations to students (this should already have been discussed at pre-departure orientation). - Strive to achieve a good group dynamic. - Assist students with cultural adjustment. - Be responsible for coordination of program excursions and field trips and/or work in partnership with the on-site coordinator who handles these kinds of activities.

-- Advise and counsel students when needed. - Resolve student discipline issues, and in some cases call for the dismissal of a student from the program. - Respond to natural, political, and social emergencies in the host country. - Oversee the academic program. - Oversee all payments and keep receipts of program-related activities in host country. - Keep accurate financial receipts for end-of-program accounting with YSS. - Submit Incident Report Forms, if applicable.
+- Be available 24/7 in case of an emergency - Note: The expectation is that you will be located within the same city in which the students are housed. - Serve as a liaison between students, host institution, Yale University, local U.S. governmental offices, and government officials in the host country. - Communicate with YSS by e-mail/phone/fax/mail with program updates at the agreed-upon intervals. - Upon arrival, conduct on-site welcome/orientation. - At the welcome/on-site orientation, reiterate your role and course expectations to students (this should already have been discussed at pre-departure orientation). - Strive to achieve a good group dynamic. - Assist students with cultural adjustment. - Be responsible for the coordination of program excursions and field trips and/or work in partnership with the on-site coordinator who handles these kinds of activities. - Advise and counsel students when needed. - Resolve student discipline issues, and in some cases call for the dismissal of a student from the program. - Respond to natural, political, and social emergencies in the host country. - Oversee the academic program. - Oversee all payments and keep receipts of program-related activities in the host country. - Keep accurate financial receipts for end-of-program accounting with YSS. - Submit Incident Report Forms, if applicable.
 This should be done no later than 24 hours after the incident.